EisOokami/FormValidation/README.md

 ## Project Overview

 This project provides a comprehensive form validation system designed to ensure data integrity and enhance user experience.
-The main purpose of the project is to assist developers in implementing robust validation for form inputs, including username, email, and password fields.
+The main purpose of the project is to assist developers in implementing robust validation for form inputs, including username, email, password and phone number fields.
 This validation framework is particularly useful for applications that require strict input criteria to prevent invalid data submissions.

 ## Features